 This recipe requires you to go and collect some elderflower blossoms first.
 There are many recipes on the internet where you can make your own elderflower ice cream from cordial but I somehow like this extra step and that is collect your own herbs before you start the recipe.
 This is also a great way to get to know the herb, its smell, color, etc. In case you don't have access to elderflowers you can buy dried ones

-Once you have the blossoms try – Marshmallow fluff with Elderflowers, or these easy to make Elderflower popsicles that you will not regret it.
+Once you have the blossoms try - Marshmallow fluff with Elderflowers, or these easy to make Elderflower popsicles that you will not regret it.
 If you want to support your gut health try This Elderflower yogurt that will quickly become a healthy breakfast or snack.

 Other also important steps

 Once you have 4 elderflower blossoms you need to infuse them in the cream.
 In order for the cream to take over their smell and aromatic flavor it’s important that you keep the pollen on the blossom.
 The pollen is a carrier of taste and smell so make sure you collect the flowers on a sunny day. collecting just after it has rained will hinder their unique smell and taste.
 Just carefully observe the blossoms and remove bugs or ants if needed.
 Then the blossoms are ready for infusion.
 We will use just the small blossoms for the infusion so remove all stalks.
 The blossoms will absorb the cream overnight while refrigerated.

 Put all the small blossoms in a jar.
 Pour cold cream on them, then cover it with a lid and keep refrigerated for 24 hours.
 I have tried using warm cream but it didn’t work well.
 The blossoms darken in color and lose their intensive smell.
 So make sure you use cold cream.

 On the second day, squeeze elderflower cream over a soft canvas or textile bag.
 Add raw sugar, pour in milk and heat gently.